Cieszlunek/blog/posts/_posts/2022-10-28-hello-world.markdown

 date:   2022-10-28 20:15:46 +0200
 ---

-Welcome on my page :)
+Welcome to my page! :)

-You will find here my blogposts (hah you are now reading one of them :D).
-I'm also writing here articles.
-I'm not going to update my posts, so once you read them you can assume that you will not find anything else in the same post.
-On the other hand, I'm going to actualize my articles.
-I'll inform about those changes in separate posts.
+Here you will find my blog posts (and, well, you are reading one of them now :D).
+I also write articles that I'll keep updating as needed.
+Once you read a blog post, you can assume that it won't be updated again.

-I'm programmer, so I'm going to write about programming stuff.
-I'm going to share with you my knowledge and good practices on how to build easy to maintain, high quality product.
-And I'm not going to focus only on technical skills here.
-It is hard to build ideal product in nonfunctional team.
+As a programmer, I'll be sharing my knowledge and best practices on how to build a high-quality product that's easy to maintain.
+However, I won't just focus on technical skills, since it's tough to build an ideal product in a dysfunctional team.

-My motivation to run this page is that I'll have time and space to collect my thoughts.
-I enjoy learning from peoples who are sharing their knowledge online for free.
-It's time to give something from me to the internet.
-Someday maybe I'll turn on ads on this page and earn some money hehe
+I'm motivated to run this page because it gives me time and space to collect my thoughts.
+I enjoy learning from people who share their knowledge online for free, and now it's time for me to give something back to the internet.